PORTLAND ARTS & LECTURES

 What is your refund policy?

-If you are unable to attend an individual lecture, we ask that you consider supporting Literary Arts’ continued work by turning the cost of your ticket into a tax-deductible donation.
+If you are unable to attend an individual lecture, consider supporting Literary Arts’ continued work by turning the cost of your ticket into a tax-deductible donation.
 Donated tickets allow event access for students and community members who may not otherwise be able to participate.
 Please submit your donation request to la@literary-arts.org or call us at 503-227-2583, option 2.
+We ask that you give our office at least 24 hours’ notice of your ticket donation prior to any event to guarantee you receive a receipt for tax purposes.
+Receipts will typically be sent via email from our Development team within 3-5 business days post-event.
+Ticket donations made less than 24 hours prior to the start time of an event are accepted but are not guaranteed a receipt.

 What is your inclement weather policy?